4 Reasons Why Facebook Sucks for Small Business!

 Here are my recommendations…

 - Tap into the power of your customer’s personal networks to generate real exposure for your business.
 My free publication, “5 Simple, Super-Powerful Tricks to Boost Your Revenue… without Spending a Penny in Advertising” details exactly how to do that.
-You can grab the publication just below by sharing this post on your favorite social media platform (oh, the irony!).
+You can grab the publication here.

-- Focus on building up your business’ number of fans AFTER you have obtained some sort of contact data – mobile, email, or physical mail address.
+- If you want, you can focus on building up your business’ number of fans AFTER you have obtained some sort of contact data—mobile, email, or physical mail address.
 After you have THIS data, with which you can actually reach your customers, you can promote your fan page as destination for further engagement.
-And you can use those mediums to encourage ongoing engagement.
+And you can use email/SMS etc. to encourage ongoing engagement.
 But making Facebook your first priority for either engagement or customer retention is a major mistake.